Skip to content

 Major Cleanup Streamlines Offerings

-While Amazon saved money with “Bend the Curve,” that’s just one aspect.
-The cleanup is likely to benefit customers as well.
+While Amazon was able to save money with “Bend the Curve,” that’s just one aspect.
+The cleanup is also likely to benefit customers.

-Also of interest: Amazon pays customers money for years-old returns
+Also of interest: Amazon pays customers for years-old returns

-Furthermore, since 2024, Amazon has also blocked new listings from notably underperforming seller accounts.
-This affects those who haven’t sold anything in the previous 12 months.
+Furthermore, since 2024, Amazon has also been blocking new listings from notably underperforming seller accounts.
+This affects those that haven’t sold anything in the previous 12 months.
 So far, the shipping giant has withheld more than 100 million products.

 Cost Savings Due to High Expenses

-According to the report, the company saved up to $22 million in operating costs for servers through this action.
-Another round is planned for 2025, with expected savings of up to $36 million.
+According to the report, the company saved up to $22 million in operating costs for the servers through this action.
+Another round is planned for 2025, with potential savings of up to $36 million.

-However, in light of total expenses, this isn’t much: In 2025, costs for the AWS cloud infrastructure alone are expected to reach up to $5.7 billion–an increase of 27 percent compared to the previous year.
+However, in light of total expenses, this isn’t much: These are expected to reach up to $5.7 billion for the AWS cloud infrastructure alone in 2025–an increase of 27 percent compared to the previous year.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.